 5 Additional Factors That Determine the Formality of Dress Shoes

-We have discussed and ranked the different types of dress shoe by formality, but you have additional factors to consider.
-While oxfords are the most formal style, a pair of black leather derbies will look dressier than a pair of blue suede oxfords.
+We have discussed and ranked the different types of dress shoes by formality, but you have additional factors to consider.
+While oxfords are the most formal shoe, a black leather derby shoe will look dressier than a wingtip oxford made from blue suede.

 Here are a few:

-- Leather: The more sleek and shiny the leather, the more formal it looks.
+- Leather: The more sleek and shiny the leather dress shoe, the more formal it looks.
 The more rugged, the more casual.
 Suede is a more casual leather-type.